 According to the National Institute on Drug Abuse, taking certain medications can help people withdraw from drugs and alcohol by reducing the symptoms of detoxification.
-Indeed, doctors and mental healthcare providers prescribe them 80% of the time.
+Indeed, doctors and mental healthcare providers prescribe them

 Medication can also help prevent people from relapsing by reducing cravings, blocking the rewarding effects of the substance, or causing unpleasant side effects if the person does use the substance again.